 - The Anti-Slavery Collection from Oberlin College—a project begun in the 1880s by librarian Henry Matson to collect “every book, every pamphlet, every report, every tract, every newspaper, and every private letter on the subject.”

 - The Slavery and Abolition Collections from the Schomburg Center for Research in Black Culture—65,000 volumes and 226,000 manuscripts from the 17th to the 20th century, including slave deeds, passes, manumission papers, wills, speeches, letters, and more.

 Part II, Slave Trade in the Atlantic World

 - Africa Squadron, 1843–1861—U.S. naval commanders’ reports on the enforcement of American laws against slave trading, as well as on the seizure of slaving vessels.

 - Appellate Case File No. 2161, United States v.
 The Amistad—documents pertaining to the Supreme Court case that declared the African captives who seized the slave-ship Amistad in 1839 were justified in using force to free themselves and would not be returned to their captors as property.

 - Company of Royal Adventurers of England Trading in Africa, and Successors—account books, diaries, shipping records, and letters tracking the slaving voyages of Britain’s Royal African Company.

 Part III, The Institution of Slavery

-- British Library Collections—plantation records, accounts of insurrections, and travels in the British and European colonies of Africa, the West Indies, and the Americas from the 17th to the 19th century.
+- British Library Collections—plantation records, accounts of insurrections and travels in British and European colonies in Africa, the West Indies, and the Americas from the 17th to the 19th century.